colorfield/react_calendar/README.md

 It will be used while debugging React as a standalone app for JSON API requests.
 4. Edit _App.js_ or the components.
-5. Run `yarn start` to start the React development server and test your app outside of Drupal.
+5. Run `yarn start` to start the React development server and test your app outside of Drupal (localhost:3000).
 6. Run `php build.php` to bundle the dist js and css. that are referenced by _react_calendar.libraries.yml_.